 This should cover most eventualities.
 It is a good idea to attend a first aid course so you have an understanding of how to deal with at least basic first aid situations as medical help will not be easy to come by.

 The ability to keep clean is important is being healthy and although water is likely to be more limited this should not stop basic personal hygiene.
 Making sure you have the everyday necessities will stop the spread of disease and infection.
+Health has been linked to mouth hygiene so make sure you keep your teeth brushed.

 - Toothbrushes and toothpaste